-- If the locum medical practitioner wishes the PBS benefits to be paid to their own bank account, they will need to apply for their own approval under section 92 of the National Health Act 1953using Application for a medical practitioner to supply pharmaceutical benefits form
+- If the locum medical practitioner wishes the PBS benefits to be paid to their own bank account, they will need to apply for their own approval under section 92 of the National Health Act 1953 using Application for a medical practitioner to supply pharmaceutical benefits (PDF 115 KB)

 Claiming for PBS medicinesThe Commonwealth will reimburse PBS medicines supplied to Australian residents and eligible overseas visitors.

 Once recommended or approved by Health, download the below forms, fill out all details along with the Pharmacy Approval Number issued to you, and email each form to the Department of Human Service (DHS) at the address on the form.
 DHS will then issue you with a digital certificate.

 DHS cannot pay for PBS medicines supplied if you have not submitted these forms.

 Read more about registering for online claiming for PBS on the Department of Human Services website.